Sardinia: Natural parks and reserves

-The Trenino Verde (Little Green Train) is a railway tourism service operated by ARST.
-Vintage railcars and steam locomotives run through the wildest parts of the island.
-They allow the traveller to have scenic views impossible to see from the main roads.

 Demographics

+As of 2026, the population is 1,554,490, of which 49.2% are male, and 50.8% are female.
+Minors make up 12.0% of the population, and seniors make up 28.1%.

 With a population density of 65/km^{2}, slightly less than a third of the national average, Sardinia is the fourth least-populated region in Italy.
 In the recent past the population distribution was similar to that of other Italian coastal regions.
 In fact, contrary to the general trend, most urban settlement, with the exception of the fortified cities of Cagliari, Alghero, Castelsardo and few others, has taken place not primarily along the coast but in the subcoastal areas and towards the centre of the island.
 Historical reasons for this include the repeated Saracen raids during the Middle Ages and then Barbary raids until the early 19th century which made the coast unsafe, widespread pastoral activities inland, and the swampy nature of the coastal plains, which were reclaimed definitively only in the 20th century.
 The situation has been reversed with the expansion of seaside tourism; all of Sardinia's major urban centres are now located near the coasts, and the island's interior is very sparsely populated.

 At 1.087 births per woman, Sardinia has the lowest total fertility rate of any Italian region, and the second lowest birth rate in Italy, which is already one of the lowest in the world.
 Combined with the rapid aging of the population—in 2009, 18.7% of the population were older than 65—rural depopulation is a significant issue: between 1991 and 2001, 71.4% of Sardinian villages lost population (32 more than 20% and 115 between 10% and 20%), with over 30 at risk of becoming ghost towns.
 It is predicted that at that rate Sardinia will be the European island with the second-lowest population density, immediately after Iceland, by 2080.

 Nonetheless, the overall population estimate has remained relatively stable because of a considerable immigration flow, mainly from the Italian mainland but also from Eastern Europe (especially Romania), Africa and Asia.